Erik (footballer, born 1994): Goiás

-Born in Novo Repartimento, Pará, Erik joined Goiás's youth setup in 2004, aged 10, after impressing on a trial when visiting family in Goiânia.
+Erik was born in Novo Repartimento, Pará, Erik joined Goiás's youth setup in 2004, aged 10, after impressing on a trial when visiting family in Goiânia.
 In February 2013, after impressing with the under-20s in Copa São Paulo de Futebol Júnior, he was promoted to the main squad.

-On 7 March 2013 Erik renewed his link with the Esmeraldino, signing until December 2016.
+On 7 March 2013, Erik renewed his link with the Esmeraldino, signing until December 2016.
 He made his senior debut on the 27th, coming on as a second-half substitute for David in a 2–0 home win against CRAC for the Campeonato Goiano championship; he appeared in only one further match in the competition, as his side finished second.

-On 7 July 2013 Erik made his Série A debut, starting in a 1–0 home win against Vitória.
+On 7 July 2013, Erik made his Série A debut, starting in a 1–0 home win against Vitória.
 He only appeared rarely during the campaign, with his side finishing in an unexpected sixth position.

 Erik scored his first goal as a senior on 26 February 2014, netting the first in a 2–1 home win against Anápolis.
 He subsequently overtook veteran Araújo and Rychely during the year.

 Erik started the first league game of the campaign, a 1–0 away win against Atlético Mineiro on 4 May.
 He scored his first goal in the competition on the 23rd, netting the last in a 2–2 home draw against Santos, and subsequently was an ever-present figure for the club, scoring a hat-trick against Atlético Paranaense on 31 August, and also adding braces against Bahia and Chapecoense.
 After finishing the campaign with 12 goals, he was named Best Newcomer.

 After being strongly linked to a move, Erik remained with Goiás for 2015.
 In the year's Goiano he scored two braces, against Atlético Goianiense and Grêmio Anápolis, as his team won the state title.
 In the year's national tournament, Erik recorded 10 goals from 26 games, including two-goal hauls in 3–0 wins over São Paulo, Vasco da Gama and Joinville in the middle of the campaign; the latter two teams were relegated alongside Goiás.